 As the amount of available data has grown, so has the number of platforms to manage it.
 Marketers now use an average of six data management tools, compared with three in 2018.
 This explains why marketers cite data unification and activation among their top five challenges.

 These trends have an impact around the world.
-For example, marketers in the Netherlands project to use 50% more data sources to power their programs in 2021 than the global average.
+For example, marketers in Singapore project to use 50% more data sources to power their programs in 2021 than the global average.
 And in the technology industry globally, marketers plan to use 60% more data this year than the overall industry average.

 3. Account-based marketing (ABM) is a cornerstone in B2B

 B2B customers now expect the same type of empathy and engagement as their B2C counterparts.
 Data and AI are helping B2B marketers accomplish this through account-based marketing (ABM).
-Marketers use ABM to build multiple, highly-personalized campaigns that connect with the accounts that are most important to them.
+Marketers use ABM to build multiple, highly-personalised campaigns that connect with the accounts that are most important to them.
 It also increases the lifetime value of their customer relationships.